AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 * 2a.
 No outstanding payments.

     * 2a1.
-TMS displays “No pending fees.”
+System displays “No pending fees.”

       Use case ends.